ShenGroup/Observe_then_Incentivize/README.md

-# Observe_then_Incentivize
-This is the official implementation for Observe_then_Incentivize paper in AISTATS 2022
+# Observe then Incentivize Experiments
+This is the code used for the paper "(Almost) Free Incentivized Exploration from Decentralized Learning Agents", Neurips 2021.
+The results reported in the paper can be obtained via running the following files.

+## Requirements
+Python 3.7
+matplotlib
+numpy
+scipy

+## Experiments
+...